Ohio LLC Operating Agreement

 No matter what type of Ohio LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to Ohio Revised Code Section 1705.081, all members of an Ohio LLC may enter into an operating agreement to regulate the internal affairs of the company.
+- It’s recommended by the state.
+According to Ohio Revised Code, Revised Limited Liability Company Act § 1706.08, all members of an Ohio LLC may enter into an operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.